mikmagni/PCR-GLOBWB-RF/README.md

 # PCR-GLOBWB-RF
-Post-processing streamflow simulations from PCR-GLOBWB using random forest regression.
+Post-processing streamflow simulations from PCR-GLOBWB using random forest regression

 ## Introduction
 Physical models of real-world variables are plagued by uncertainty in model components. \